-This recipe is healthy and hearty, and whether your vegetarian, vegan, gluten-free, or a meat lover, it's sure to win you over.
-The chili is loaded with red kidney and black beans, fresh red bell pepper (add some orange or yellow peppers for variation), onion, sweet corn, and fire roasted tomatoes.
-To spice things up (just a little, I promise!)
-I added a mix of cumin, chili powder, and cayenne pepper.
-If you want to spice your chili up a little more, you can up the amount of cayenne pepper or mix in some fresh diced jalapenos.
-Top your chili with any combination of low-fat sour cream, Greek yogurt, scallions, fresh cilantro or shredded cheese.
+This recipe is healthy and hearty, and whether you're vegetarian, vegan, gluten-free, or a meat-lover, it's sure to win you over.
+The chili is loaded with beans and veggies, plus spices to heat things up.
+Feeling adventurous?
+You can up the amount of cayenne pepper or mix in some fresh diced jalapenos.
+Top your chili with any combination of sour cream, Greek yogurt, scallions, fresh cilantro, or shredded cheese.
 You can also bulk it up with some cooked quinoa or brown rice.

 - 3 tablespoons olive oil

 - 2 red bell peppers, cored and diced